-The process of evaluating greenhouse gas abatement measures will include, but not be limited to:
+As mentioned above, the process of evaluating greenhouse gas abatement measures will include, but not be limited to:

 - Review of the fugitive gas assignment model and mining sequence to provide contemporary estimates of fugitive emissions. - A plan for ongoing investigation and review of fugitive emission abatement potential and technology. - An assessment of the current technology readiness and commercial readiness of alternative power sources to diesel and potential applications to the operation.